 Before the Sustainable Development Goals were developed, the world adopted the Millennium Development Goals (MDGs).
 These were eight goals that the global community agreed to pursue from 2000-2015.
 Among these goals, the reduction in hunger around the world was one of the greatest successes of the MDGs.
-The percentage of people suffering from hunger was cut in half between 1990 and 2015, and the percentage of people who were undernourished (not able to consume enough food to meet their daily energy needs) dropped from 14.7% to 10.6% in 2015.

-There was a threat to this progress: a rapid increase in global food prices in 2008-2009.
-However, the global community worked through these challenges and was able to achieve the goals.
+The percentage of people suffering from hunger was nearly halved between 1990 and 2015, and the percentage of people who were undernourished (not able to consume enough food to meet their daily energy needs) dropped from 14.7% to 10.6% in 2015.
+What these statistics do not show, however, are the major barriers that were overcome to achieve them, such as a rapid increase in global food prices in 2008-2009 that threatened to undo this progress.
+However, the global community persevered through these challenges and was able to achieve the goals.

 The SDGs were created to continue the successes of the MDGs.
-Target 2.1 of the SDGs reads, "By 2030, end hunger and ensure access by all people, in particular the poor and people in vulnerable situations, including infants, to safe, nutritious and sufficient food all year round."
+Target 2.1 of the SDGs reads "By 2030, end hunger and ensure access by all people, in particular the poor and people in vulnerable situations, including infants, to safe, nutritious and sufficient food all year round."
 However, the percentage of people who are undernourished has started to rise again for the first time in over a decade.
-This growth of hunger is seen around the world, but it is most serious in Sub-Saharan Africa, where 22.7% of people were coften undernourished in 2016.
+This growth of hunger is observed around the world, but it is most prevalent in Sub-Saharan Africa, where 22.7% of people were chronically undernourished in 2016.

-Food security experts have identified two main causes of the global increase in undernourishment: First, the increase in conflicts around the world and the number of refugees needing aid have brought food insecurity to places where hunger was once rare.
+Food security experts have identified two main causes of the global increase in undernourishment.
+First, the growth of conflicts around the world and the record number of refugees requiring aid have brought food insecurity to places where hunger was once rare.
 Conflicts like the ongoing civil war in South Sudan, violence in Yemen, and long-term crises such as in Somalia are some of the leading contributors to global hunger.

-Another factor is Climate change (also known as "global warming" as major floods and droughts have become more common throughout the world.
+Climate change (also known as "global warming") is also believed to be a factor, as major floods and droughts have become more common throughout the world.
 Many other factors may affect local communities, such as rising unemployment, food costs, and shrinking government support programs.

-Children are the most hurt by the effects of hunger, and even a short period of undernourishment can create poor health throughout the person's life.
+Children are the most vulnerable to the effects of hunger, and even a short period of undernourishment can lead to a lifetime of health effects.
 When children under 5 years of age are undernourished, the most obvious effect is that they become stunted, or they do not grow tall enough for their age group.
-Another problem is called wasting, is when children have too little body weight for their height.
+Another phenomenon, called wasting, is when children have too little body weight for their height.
 Children may also suffer from both of these problems.
-Globally, 155 million children were thought to be stunted and 52 million suffered from wasting in 2016.
-Beyond these physical effects, undernourished children suffer many other health effects, such as slower mental development.
+Globally, 155 million children were estimated to be stunted and 52 million suffered from wasting in 2016.
+Beyond these physical effects, undernourished children suffer many other health effects, such as slower cognitive development.